Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 Given a (definable) equivalence relation, $E(p,q)$, we start with its Duo envelope, and gradually modify it.
-Into each of the iterative sequence of envelopes that we construct, that we call $uniformization$ limit groups, there exists a map from a group that specializes to valid proofs that the specializations of the tuples, $(p,q)$, are indeed in the given definable equivalence relation, $E(p,q)$.
+Into each of the iterative sequence of envelopes that we construct, that we call $uniformization$ limit groups, there exists a map from a group that specializes to valid proofs that testify that the specializations of the tuples, $(p,q)$, are indeed in the given definable equivalence relation, $E(p,q)$.
 We use this map to associate parameters with the equivalence classes of the given equivalence relation, $E(p,q)$.
-The image of this map inherits a graphs of groups decomposition from the constructed (ambient) uniformization limit group, a graph of groups in which the subgroup $<p>$ is contained in one vertex group, the subgroup $<q>$ is contained in a second vertex group, and for each equivalence class of $E(p,q)$, the edge groups in the inherited graph of groups are generated by finitely many elements, where these elements admit only (uniformly) boundedly many values up to the basic equivalence relations (conjugation, left right, and double cosets of cyclic groups).
+The image of this map inherits a graphs of groups decomposition from the constructed (ambient) uniformization limit group.
+In this graph of groups the subgroup $<p>$ is contained in one vertex group, the subgroup $<q>$ is contained in a second vertex group, and the edge groups in the inherited graph of groups are generated by finitely many elements.
+Furthermore, for each equivalence class of $E(p,q)$, these elements that generate the edge groups, admit only (uniformly) boundedly many values up to the basic equivalence relations that are defined in section 2.

-The parameters that are associated with the edge groups in the graphs of groups that are inherited from the uniformization limit groups, give us parameters with only boundedly many values for each equivalence class (up to the basic imaginaries).
 Hence, it is possible to construct a definable (class) multi-function using them.
 However, these parameters are not guaranteed to separate between classes.
 Hence, these parameters and graphs of groups are not sufficient for obtaining geometric elimination of imaginaries.